Intecture/cli/README.md

 You can find out more at [intecture.io](https://intecture.io).

+# System Requirements

+Intecture relies on [ZeroMQ](http://zeromq.org) for communication between your project and your managed hosts.
+The Intecture installer will install these dependencies automatically, however if you are building Intecture manually, you will need to install ZeroMQ and CZMQ before proceeding.

 # Install

 The best way to get up and running is by using the Intecture installer: